edelstone/material-palette-generator/README.md

 ## What is this?

-This is a Material Design palette generator.
+This is a clone of the official Material Design palette generator.
 It does a couple things:

 1. Builds you a full color palette from a given hex color, based on Material Design standards
 2. Provides you with complementary colors based off your primary color

-## Why this?
+## Why is this?

 The official Google color palette tool [is embedded and buried deep within their docs](https://material.io/design/color/the-color-system.html#tools-for-picking-colors) and they hid it from search engines, making it very hard to discover and use.

 So I forked it and published my own with some minor improvements.
 I did not change the way colors are derived.

 If you're wondering, the color output matches that produced in the [Material Theme Editor for Sketch](https://material.io/tools/theme-editor/), so it's a good companion for that.